Types of Soft Tissue Injuries

 - Effects: These can include stiffness, lack of full range of motion, chronic pain and emotional effects.

-- Timeline: Often soft tissue injuries don’t make themselves known until some time after the accident.
-This may make the ICBC claim that they were not caused by the accident, but by other injury or degeneration.
+- Timeline: Soft tissue injuries often don’t make themselves known until some time after the accident.
+This may make ICBC claim that they were not caused by the accident, but by other injury or degeneration.

 Don’t suffer a soft tissue injury silently.
-Call our Abbotsford office at 604-850-6640 or email us to come in for a free consultation.
+Get the compensation and soft tissue injury settlement you deserve.
+Call our Abbotsford, BC law office at 604-850-6640 or email us to come in for a free consultation.